scenerystack/community/docs/learn/examples/demo-simulation.md

 # Demo Simulation

 !!! warning "Under Construction"
-    This section and others in Getting Started with SceneryStack are under heavy revisement and will be updated in February 2025.
+    This document and others in this section are under heavy revision.

 <img src="/assets/demo-sim.png" style="max-width: 60%; height: auto; display: block; margin: 0 auto;" alt="Screenshot of the Magnet screen of the Demo Simulation" />